taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ## Chapter 4

+Character designs: Asoka Morei, Iri, Eireena McLeland

 Asoka travels to the southern side of the "Red Zone" (Large stretch of equatorial zone of the Earth which is too hot for even the Biononymous to cross, harshly separates the Northern and Southern hemispheres) as a stowaway on a World Gov Peacekeeper naval vessel.
 During the journey, Asoka has flashbacks to hearing Eireena's plan - to send Asoka with the Peacekeepers so that they can try to find the mysterious people in the Amazon, warn them of the Peacekeepers' arrival and their questionable motives, and offer these people an alliance with the Biononymous against the World Government.
 Eireena gifts Asoka with the fruits of a secret Biononymous eSyrup textile research program, which, turns out, Asoka's parents were involved in - eSyrup cloth that can change color and texture to blend into the surroundings perfectly and seamlessly.
 Eireena then arranged to get Asoka onto the Peacekeeper naval vessel.
 During the journey, Iri swims in a real ocean for the first time.
 The Peacekeeper naval vessel finally arrives at the abandoned ruins of the ancient city of Manaus and docks.

 ## Chapter 5

+Character designs: Asoka Morei, Iri, Minka Oosou

 Asoka rushed ahead of the Peacekeepers to the location that the World Government designated as the best spot to search for the mysterious Amazonian people, arriving much faster than the loud, noisy, bulky, slow-moving military troops.
 From that location, Asoka has been searching in an ever growing spiral, with no success.
 Just as Asoka is about to pass out from hunger and heatstroke, Iri discovers a cave with a false wall, behind which is a garden, clearly cultivated by *someone*.
 Asoka and Iri find an opening into the secret garden, which provides Asoka with food, water, and respite from the heat.
 Asoka is so grateful to be alive that they are completely caught unawares by Min, who doesn't recognise the Biononymous clothing and thinks that a ghost or evil spirit is raiding her garden.
 Min engages the stranger in combat, and knocks off Asoka's head veil.
 After realising that the evil spirit is actually a human, Min listens to Asoka as Asoka tells Min about the World Gov Peacekeepers.
 After Asoka has recovered enough to venture back out into the heat, Asoka shows Min the Peacekeepers as they noisily set up base camp and plow through the forest with no regard for the flora and fauna they are destroying.
 Furious, Min agrees to present Asoka to the Elders of her clan, the Automata.

 ## Dream 2: Another Tree Surfer is Born

-Min remembers her Rite of the Mothers, the ceremony that indicates her passing from childhood to adulthood within the Automata Clan.
+The Rite of the Mothers, the ceremony that marks the passing from childhood to adulthood within the Automata Clan.

 ### Page 1